9 Foods That Cause Diarrhea With Metformin.

 Should you stop Metformin due to diarrhea?

-Metformin is one of the most common and the most beneficial medications for treating Diabetes Mellitus.
+Metformin is one of the most common and beneficial medications for treating Diabetes Mellitus.
 It is recommended as the first-line treatment for type two diabetes by the American Diabetes Association (ADA).

 However, its use is limited by its gastrointestinal side effects.
 Diarrhea is prevalent with Metformin, especially the immediate-release formula.